Galois Connections in Persistent Homology: Introduction

 \subsection{Related Work}

 This paper builds off of \cite{editdistance} and many concepts presented here are refinements of ideas present there.
-The work of Bubenik et al.\ on interleavings \cite{bubenik2017interleaving,bubenik-higher-interpolation} has been a particularly strong influence.
-Our version of interleaving is closely related to the version present in \cite{bubenik2017interleaving}.
-Additionally, Bubenik et al.\ have also studied persistence modules over preordered sets \cite{bubenikgpm} although they take a different approach than us.
+The work of Bubenik et al.\ on interleavings \cite{bubenik2017interleaving, bubenik-higher-interpolation} has been a particularly strong influence.
+Our version of (Galois) interleaving is closely related to the version present in \cite{bubenik2017interleaving}.
+Additionally, Bubenik et al.\ have also studied persistence modules over preordered sets \cite{bubenikgpm}, although they take a different approach than us.
+The finiteness condition used in this paper extends the notion of constructibility used in \cite{Patel2018} and is more restrictive than finitely presentable or the tameness condition in \cite{miller}.
+Our finiteness condition is similar to the notion of tame functor in \cite{Scolamiero2017}.